PLCnext/EdgeDevices/01_BasicFlow.md

 Injects a message into a flow, either manually or at regular intervals.
 The message payload can be a variety of types, including strings, JavaScript objects, or the current time.
 The Inject node can initiate a flow with a specific payload value.
 The default payload is a time stamp of the current time in milliseconds since January 1st, 1970.
-The node also supports injecting strings, numbers, booleans, JavaScript objects, or flow/global context values.
+The node also supports injecting strings, numbers, booleans, JavaScript objects, or flow/global context values.
 By default, the node is triggered manually by clicking on its button within the editor.
 It can also be set to inject at regular intervals or according to a schedule.
 It can also be configured to inject once each time the flows are started.